 - in the case of financial advisers, bankruptcy proceedings within four years of the date of discharge.

-In developing the disclosure requirements we publicly consulted on proposed requirements, and completed consumer testing.
+In developing the disclosure requirements we publicly consulted on an exposure draft of the regulations, released a discussion paper on the proposed requirements, and completed consumer testing.